-What was supposed to be a routine surgical procedure at a Washington State hospital quickly turned to tragedy when a medical staff's medication error resulted in the death of a young boy.
+What was supposed to be a routine surgical procedure at a Washington State hospital quickly turned to tragedy when a Seattle-area hospital's medication error resulted in the wrongful death of a young boy.
 Nursing staff allegedly sent a special needs teenage boy home with a dangerous and powerful narcotic drug that eventually took his life.

 The boy’s mother initially took her son to the medical facility for a routine procedure that required sedation and pain medicine via an IV drip.
 The procedure went as planned and because the boy’s condition meant oral medication was not an option, doctors decided to prescribe a pain reliever patch that would ease the boy’s pain in the days following the procedure.